(Last Updated on : 22/11/2017)

 Position of Women in Pre-Colonial India

-, child marriage, polygamy, lack of proper education and her confinement to the household.
-Historically, women experienced these rules and prescriptions differently depending on religion, caste, class, age and their place in the family hierarchy.
-Though a few women became educated, attained fame, and commanded armies, most were denied men's opportunities to acquire knowledge, property, and social status.
+, class, age and their place in the family hierarchy.
+Though a few women became educated, attained fame, and commanded armies, most were denied to acquire knowledge, property and social status.

 Position of Women under the British

-The constant works of the Indian reformers such as Ram Mohan Roy
+The constant works of the Indian Social Reformer Ram Mohan Roy

-, who were trying to elevate the status of Indian women, and the renewed efforts by British reformers, there was seen a gradual change in the position of women in modern India.
-By the second half of the nineteenth century there were reform groups in all parts of British India.
-They focused attention on sati, female infanticide, polygamy, child marriage, Purdah System
+, who was trying to elevate the status of Indian women, there was seen a gradual change in the position of women in modern India.
+By the second half of the 19th century, there were reform groups in all parts of British India that focused attention on sati, female infanticide, polygamy, child marriage, Purdah System

 Concept of New Women in India

-The educated, socially active "new women," as they were called, were part of a modernizing movement which sought to modify gender relations in the direction of greater equality between men and women.
-Many of the "new women" of modern India are even educated in their homes and then sent to a girls' school.
-Parents who cared about female education waited until their daughters were older before arranging their marriages or occasionally allowed young married women to continue their education.
+, parents who cared about female education waited until their daughters were older before arranging their marriages or occasionally allowed young married women to continue their education.
 Older brides became mothers at a later age and often played a greater role in child-rearing.
-Often there were opportunities to exercise some choices of their own and consequently their status was far less derivative than had been true for a previous generation.
+Often there were opportunities to exercise some choices of their own.

 Thus, the position of women in modern India was one of great social upliftment.
-There was a major change seen not merely in the lives of the women themselves but also in the perception of their roles and functions by society.
+There was a major change not merely in the lives of the women, but also in the perception of their roles and functions by society.
 It paved the way for the greater independence and expression of individuality of Indian women.
-Holistic manifestation of womanhood and the womanly goal with an aim to bring perfect balance between the masculine and feminine forces of accepted history irrespective of gender is what seems to be the need of the hour.
-Women's empowerment should surpass and outdo gender and reach the whole of humanity to establish a matriarchal society based on creative and generative action.